The Ultimate Guide to Jaco

 From San Jose Airport

-Jaco Beach is usually around 1.5-2 hours from San Jose.
+Jaco Beach is usually around 1.5-2 hours from San José.
 There is one direct route that consists of highways 27 to 34.
 Just like most of Costa Rica, it’s an easy enough drive during the day but can be difficult at night or in severe weather.
-It’s best to stay overnight in San Jose at one of the nearly airport hotels if you’re getting in late.
+It’s best to stay overnight in San Jose at one of the nearby airport hotels if you’re getting in late.
 Wake up fresh and start the drive with a clear head.

 The most popular midway point to break up the drive is the Crocodile Bridge over the Tarcoles River.
 There are a few Sodas (local Costa Rican restaurants) with markets, and you can stretch your legs by taking a short walk over the bridge to look at the crocodiles below.
-It’s actually really cool to see the crocodiles, and you can book a tour later if you want to see them even closer.
+It’s super cool to see the crocodiles, and you can book a tour later if you want to see them even closer.

 From Everywhere Else